spereverde/markdown-notes/django-create-project.md

 django-admin startproject kinsmanlibrary
 cd kinsmanlibrary
 python manage.py runserver
+do not do the migration it complains about when running the server hte first time if you do run
+´python manage.py migrate`
-python manage.py migrate (it complains first time running the server) -> will create a db.sqlite3 file (= database) stop the server python manage.py startapp books
+it will create a db.sqlite3 file (= database) stop the server python manage.py startapp books
 -> creates books folderstructure
 ~~~